EMV: Differences and benefits

-There are two major benefits to moving to smart-card-based credit card payment systems: improved security (with associated fraud reduction), and the possibility for finer control of "offline" credit-card transaction approvals.
+There are two major benefits to moving to smart-card-based card payment systems: improved security (with associated fraud reduction), and the possibility for finer control of "offline" card transaction approvals.
 One of the original goals of EMV was to provide for multiple applications on a card: for a credit and debit card application or an e-purse.
-Beginning in 2013, new-issue debit cards in the US contain two applications — a card association (Visa, Mastercard etc.) application, and a common debit application.
+Beginning in 2013, new-issue debit cards in the US contain two applications: a card association (Visa, Mastercard etc.) application, and a common debit application.

-EMV chip card transactions improve security against fraud compared to magnetic stripe card transactions that rely on the holder's signature and visual inspection of the card to check for features such as hologram.
+EMV chip card transactions improve security against fraud compared to magnetic stripe card transactions that rely on the cardholder's signature and visual inspection of the card to check for features such as hologram.
 The use of a PIN and cryptographic algorithms such as Triple DES, RSA and SHA provide authentication of the card to the processing terminal and the card issuer's host system.
 The processing time is comparable to online transactions, in which communications delay accounts for the majority of the time, while cryptographic operations at the terminal take comparatively little time.
-The supposed increased protection from fraud has allowed banks and credit card issuers to establish a "liability shift", such that merchants are liable (as of 1 January 2005 in the EU region and 1 October 2015 in the US) for any fraud that results from transactions on systems that are not EMV-capable.
-The majority of implementations of EMV cards and terminals confirm the identity of the cardholder (unless the card is being used for a contactless transaction) by requiring the entry of a personal identification number (PIN) rather than signing a paper receipt.
+The supposed increased protection from fraud has allowed banks and card issuers to establish a "liability shift", such that merchants are liable (as of 1 January 2005 in the EU region and 1 October 2015 in the US) for any fraud that results from transactions on systems that are not EMV-capable.
+The majority of implementations of EMV cards and terminals confirm the identity of the cardholder by requiring the entry of a personal identification number (PIN) rather than signing a paper receipt.
 Whether or not PIN authentication takes place depends upon the capabilities of the terminal and programming of the card.

-When credit cards were first introduced, merchants used mechanical rather than magnetic portable card imprinters that required carbon paper to make an imprint.
+When payment cards were first introduced, merchants used mechanical rather than magnetic portable card imprinters that required carbon paper to make an imprint.
 They did not communicate electronically with the card issuer, and the card never left the customer's sight.
-The merchant had to verify transactions over a certain currency limit by telephoning the card issuer.
+The merchant had to verify transactions over a certain amount by telephoning the card issuer.
 During the 1970s in the United States, many merchants subscribed to a regularly-updated list of stolen or otherwise invalid credit card numbers.
 This list was commonly printed in booklet form on newsprint, in numerical order, much like a slender phone book, yet without any data aside from the list of invalid numbers.
 Checkout cashiers were expected to thumb through this booklet each and every time a credit card was presented for payment of any amount, prior to approving the transaction, which incurred a short delay.